Curry goes off again with 10 3s as Warriors hold off Magic

 TIP-INS

-Magic: The Magic were without G Cole Anthony (strained right shoulder), F Al-Farouq Aminu (right knee injury), G Michael Carter-Williams (sprained left foot) and F Evan Fournier (low back spasms). … Of Anthony, coach Steve Clifford said: “He’s not feeling great. … Actually, even though it’s been very painful watching him walk around you see he’s super stiff.
-So we’ll see if he’ll be ready tomorrow or not but I mean he’s in quite a bit of pain, discomfort.”
+Magic: Were without G Cole Anthony (strained right shoulder), F Al-Farouq Aminu (right knee injury), G Michael Carter-Williams (sprained left foot) and F Evan Fournier (low back spasms). … Of Anthony, Clifford said: “We’ll see if he’ll be ready tomorrow or not but I mean he’s in quite a bit of pain, discomfort.”
 Also, Aminu is doubtful for Friday at Sacramento given “the hamstring is super tight,” Clifford said. … The Magic dropped their fourth straight road game. … Orlando is 2-7 against the Western Conference, 2-4 on the road.

 Warriors: Rookie James Wiseman continues to have pain in the left wrist he sprained Jan.
 30 against the Pistons.
 Imaging tests Wednesday were fine but the 7-foot center, selected No. 2 overall in last year’s draft, won’t return to the court yet.
-“He’s getting individual workouts without much contact with the ball,” coach Steve Kerr said.
+“He’s getting individual workouts without much contact with the ball,” Kerr said.
 “If he were to re-injure it, you’re lengthening the time he has pain. … The wrist is healing well.” … Golden State hasn’t lost two in a row at home this season.

 UP NEXT

-Magic: Complete a back-to-back at Sacramento on Friday having lost six of eight overall to the Kings but winning seven
+Magic: Complete a back-to-back at the Kings on Friday having lost six of eight overall to the Kings but winning seven of the last 12 in Sacramento.

 Warriors: Continue a four-game homestand when Kevin Durant’s Brooklyn Nets visit Saturday night.
 Durant has been out for a second time this season because of COVID-19 protocols.